-- Operating Instructions BA231P (this document) - Calibration report/Final inspection report - SD126P drinking water approval (optional) - Devices suitable for use in hazardous areas: Additional documentation such as Safety Instructions (XA), Control Drawings (ZD)
+- Operating Instructions BA231P (this document) - Final inspection report - Drinking water approval SD126P (optional) - Devices which are suitable for use in hazardous areas: additional documentation such as Safety Instructions (XAs), Control or Installation Drawings (ZDs)

-2.3 CE mark, Declaration of Conformity
+2.3 CE mark, declaration of conformity

-The devices are designed to meet state-of-the-art safety requirements, have been tested and left the factory in a condition in which they are safe to operate.
-The devices comply with the applicable standards and regulations as listed in the EC Declaration of Conformity and thus comply with the legal requirements of the EC Directives.
-Endress+Hauser confirms the conformity of the device by affixing to it the CE mark.
+The device is designed to meet state-of-the-art safety requirements, has been tested and left the factory in a condition in which it is safe to operate.
+The device complies with the applicable standards and regulations as listed in the EC declaration of conformity and thus complies with the statutory requirements of the EC Directives.
+Endress+Hauser confirms the successful testing of the device by affixing to it the CE mark.